kchung/semantic-release-boilerplate/README.md

 - `*.x`

 You **need** to enable [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) for these branches in order to prevent unauthorized merges and releases.

+This template requires that pull request titles and commits follow the conventional commits spec and is enforced by the Github actions.
+If you're using a "Squash and merge" workflow, your title will dictate the type of release that will be made.

 ## Release